How to price a fabrication or welding job — the formula, step by step

 | Labor | hours per discipline (cutting, fitting, welding, finishing) × that discipline's shop rate |

-| Machine / burn time | plasma/laser minutes × your burn rate per hour |
+| Machine / burn time | plasma/laser/spindle minutes × your machine rate per hour |

 | Consumables | gas, wire, abrasives — a per-weld-hour rate beats guessing per job |